Tamana14/Mobile_Sales_Analysis_Dashboard/README.md

 This project highlights how data can be transformed into meaningful insights using Power BI, enabling better understanding of sales performance and customer behavior.

 ### About Me
-I am an Data Analyst with skills in Excel, SQL, Power BI, and python, passionate about turning data into actionable insights.
+I am Data Analyst with skills in Excel, SQL, Power BI, and python, passionate about turning data into actionable insights.